Temavrix/NexaView/README.md

 ## What's New?
-Here at Epicalable we are committed in keeping ComDash up-to-date and up-to-speed with the growing tech solutions, services and algorithms.
+Here at Temavrix we are committed in keeping NexaView up-to-date and up-to-speed with the growing tech solutions, services and algorithms.
 Hence this new commit includes:

 ```
-ComDash Updates In This Commit:-
-Update Highlights:-
-1. HUGE UPDATE: Our entire codebase has been re-written with React Js and TailwindCSS
-   for the frontend and FireBase as the backend database in-line with Project-WrapSpeed
-   and React Js will be supported till the forseeable future.
-2. ENTIRE CSS codebase has been modified by implementing TailwindCSS.
-3. The use of localstorage to store info has been depreciated, Going forward all info
-   requests will be directed and handled with Firebase.
+NexaView Changelogs:-
+1. Announcement: Going forward ComDash will been renamed to NexaView
+   as part of our larger rebranding initiative.
+2. Project's Future: Our Resources at Temavrix are diverted to other new
+   projects so NexaView will be recieving updates less often.
+3. Mobile Support: Our Team at Temavrix will continue to work on the
+   mobile application development of this project as the foundation
+   has been set in our current codebase.
+4. Bug fixes, code improvements and logo has been changed on tab icons.

 Code Checks Manifest:-
 All Checks Status: ✅